Baizey/EvolutionaryAlgorithm/README.md

 Working directory: <your solution location>/EvolutionaryAlgorithm/EvolutionaryAlgorithm.GUI

+Environment variables: ASPNETCORE_ENVIRONMENT="Development"

-You should only need to set the project and the rest will be auto configured.
+You should only need to set the project and Environment variables, the rest will be auto configured.

 From here you can apply changes and click ok.